 Camels & Alladin Lamps

-Two things that we so much associate with the desert are Camels and the stories of Arabian Nights.
+Two things that are so much associated with the desert are Camels and the stories of Arabian Nights.
 The stories of Genie that comes up when you rub these lamps and fulfills all your wishes had occupied many of our childhood dreams – making them a nostalgic souvenir to pick up.

 Souvenirs from the Holy Land